 Five shoots per replicate were oven-dried at 80°C till constant weight and then ground in a Wiley mill to pass through a 20-mesh screen and stored to analyse the total nitrogen and elements content.
-The N concentration of dried plant tissues was determined after mineralization with sulphuric acid by Kjeldhal method (Bremner 1965).
+The N concentration of dried plant tissues was determined after mineralization with sulphuric acid by the Kjeldhal method (Bremner 1965).
 0.5 g of the dried tissues were analysed for the following major and trace elements: K, P, Mg, Ca, Na, Mn, Fe, B, Zn, and Cu.
 Their concentration was determined by dry ashing at 400°C for 24 h, dissolving the ash in HNO3 1:20 v/v and assaying the solution obtained by an inductively coupled plasma emission spectrophotometer (ICP Iris: Thermo Optek, Milan, Italy; Karla 1998).
-The mineral content was expressed in mg or μg per g of dry weight.
+The mineral content was expressed in mg (major elements) or μg (minor elements) per g of dry weight.

 Statistical analysis

 All data were analyzed by using the SPSS software package (SPSS 16.0 for Windows).
 Data were subjected to two-way analysis of variance (ANOVA).
 Percentage values of dry matter were transformed arcsine before analysis of variance.
-Treatment means were compared when the F-test statistic for treatment was significant, with least squares means separated using the least significant difference method (p = 0.05).
+Treatment means were compared when the F-test statistic for treatment was significant, with least squares means separated using the least significant difference method (p = 0.05).What about correlation

-Results
+Results Cannot figure out your results.
+There is insufficient data presented.
+You have not referred to (for instance) any of the data in Table 1in the text so one does not know which figures refer to which treatment.

 Growth parameters